 - 1. Insurance Coverage.
 Upon approval of a license application, but prior to issuance, the vendor shall furnish to the City, or its designee, proof of broad form commercial general liability insurance, including products and completed operations coverage for food and beverage service (if applicable).
-Such insurance shall: - 1.1 Protect licensee and the City from all claims for damage to property or for bodily injury, including death, which may arise from operations under or in connection with the license; - 1.2 Provide split limits coverage in the commercial general liability coverage of at least minimum amount of \$250,000-\$2,000,000 per occurrence and \$3,000,000 in the aggregate for bodily injuries and property damage to one person, \$500,000 \$3,000,000 for bodily injuries for each occurrence, and \$100,000 property damage, or in lieu of the above described coverages, a combined single limit of not less than \$500,000 covering any number of claims arising out of any single occurrence, plus cost of defense; - 1.3 Be without prejudice to other existing coverage; - 1.4 Name as additional insureds the City, its officers, agents, and employees; and - 1.5 Provide that the policy shall not terminate or be cancelled prior to the expiration of the license term without 30 days written notice to the City or its designee, unless waived by the City or its designee in writing.
+Such insurance shall: - 1.1 Protect licensee and the City from all claims for damage to property or for bodily injury, including death, which may arise from operations under or in connection with the license; - 1.2 Provide commercial general liability coverage of at least \$2,000,000 per occurrence and \$3,000,000 in the aggregate for bodily injuries and property damage, plus cost of defense;

+- 1.3 Be without prejudice to other existing coverage; - 1.4 Name as additional insureds the City, its officers, agents, and employees; and - 1.5 Provide that the policy shall not terminate or be cancelled prior to the expiration of the license term without 30 days written notice to the City or its designee, unless waived by the City or its designee in writing.